 International conflicts have changed fundamentally over the past two decades.
 To understand them and to manage them requires new skills, which is why we offer this new Master programme.

-In the old days the understanding and management of conflicts built on a fairly clear division of labor between specialists – between diplomats, soldiers, and aid experts.
+In the old days the understanding and management of conflicts built on a fairly clear division of labour between specialists – between diplomats, soldiers, and aid experts.
 Conflicts could be understood according to distinct phases, moving from peace to tension over war and stabilisation to renewed peace.
-For each phase a particular set of specialists went to work.
+For each phase, a particular set of specialists went to work.

 This Master of Social Sciences in International Security and Law will train this kind of expert.
 It will be experts who look to the international domain, who want to work with international issues, and who will want to help solve conflicts.
 The programme will provide the experts with the skills to integrate a conflict’s political, juridical, and ethical dimensions in a comprehensive assessment that identifies the drivers of the conflict and what international organisations can do about them.